solo-io/workshops/VAGRANT.md

 When it's done, Guacamole is available at http://localhost:8888/guacamole

 You can also access the shell by running `vagrant ssh`.
-In this case, don't forget to switch to the `solo` user using `sudo su - solo` once you are in the vagrant ssh terminal.
+In this case, don't forget to switch to the `solo` user using `sudo su - solo` once you are in the vagrant ssh terminal. *If you get an `Error: Can't open display:` error, ignore it as the user is switched to the `solo` user.*

 ## Access Docker from your laptop